whichdigital/active-rest-client/README.md

 #### Association Type 1 - Loading Other Classes

-If the call would return a list of instances that are another object, you can also specify this when mapping the method using the `:has_many` option.
-It doesn't call anything on that object except for instantiate it, but it does let you have
+If the call would return a list of instances that should be considered another object, you can also specify this when mapping the method using the `:has_many` option.
+It doesn't call anything on that object except for instantiate it, but it does let you have objects of a different class to the one you initially called.

 ```ruby
 class Expense < ActiveRestClient::Base